lab11/polypoint/README.md

 =========

 PolyPoint is a system for using ultra-wideband RF time-of-flight ranging to perform indoor localization.
-It leverages the DecaWave DW1000 for UWB packet transmission and timestamping, performs ranging in a Contiki application, and calculates location from these ranges.
+It incorporates the DecaWave DW1000 for UWB packet transmission and timestamping into a solder-on module that provides node-to-node ranges over an I2C interface.

 Name
 ----